-Implementing the CAP and ensuring that it results in real, additional GHG emissions reductions and improved resilience will require increased coordination across sectors and institutionalizing climate protection efforts across the community.
+Implementing the CAP and ensuring that it results in real, deep GHG emissions reductions and improved resilience will require increased and deliberate coordination across sectors and institutionalizing climate protection efforts across the community.

-This chapter outlines the main components of the process for turning the CAP into action and identifies specific actions from earlier chapters that are recommended for short-term implementation.
-The CAP outlines reduction strategies and recommendations for implementation; however, it is not a technical implementation plan for Hollister programs and community actions.
+This chapter outlines the process for turning the CAP into action.
+The CAP outlines reduction strategies and recommendations for implementation, including strategies and actions whose implementation can begin immediately.
+However, the CAP is not a technical implementation plan for Hollister programs and community actions.
 City staff will lead CAP implementation and will collaborate with and support community organizations, residents, businesses, and stakeholders as appropriate to create individual programs based on the goals, strategies, and actions outlined in this report.